 Driving along South Upper Truckee Road is not the fastest way in which to reach the trailhead.
 However, it’s a pleasant drive.
 And if you start at HWY 50 you’ll get to travel past the historic Celio Ranch.

 The parking area and trailhead for hiking the Christmas Valley Trail to Dardanelles Lake is located at the south end of South Upper Truckee Road.

 Here’s a map to help you find the trailhead for hiking to Dardanelles Lake via the Christmas Valley Trail.

 Disregard the “Bridge Road” aspect of this marker.
 I couldn’t embed this map any other way than to add two locations for which to travel between.
 This trailhead is so remote that Google Maps doesn’t yet recognize it!

 Travel to Dardanelles Lake via Christmas Valley Hiking Trail:

 The Christmas Valley Trail trailhead is located at the southern end of South Upper Truckee Road.

-From the trailhead, hike 4 miles gradually uphill (a little over 1,400 feet of elevation gain on this section) to the turnoff for Dardanelles Lake.
+From the trailhead, hike 4 miles gradually uphill to the turnoff for Dardanelles Lake.
+This section will climb a little over 1,400 feet in elevation.